shivam675/darknet-ros-3D/README.md

 6. `catkin_make -DCMAKE_BUILD_TYPE=Release -j(nproc)`
 7. `source devel/setup.bash`

-## Try to build the ws if it fails for first time.
+## Try to build the ws again if it fails for first time.

 ### How to run: